gordicaleksa/pytorch-neural-style-transfer-johnson/README.md

 ### Training your own models

-1. Download MS COCO dataset, run `python resource_downloader.py -r mscoco_dataset`
+1. Download MS COCO dataset, run `python utils/resource_downloader.py -r mscoco_dataset`
 2. Run `python training_script.py --style_img_name <name>`

 Now that will probably actually work!

-It will periodically dump checkpoint models to `models/checkpoints/` and the final model to `models/binaries/` by default.
+It will periodically dump checkpoint models to `/models/checkpoints/` and the final model to `/models/binaries/` by default.

 I strongly recommend playing with these 2 params:
-1. **style_weight** - I always kept it in the [1e5, 9e5] range, you may have to tweek it for your specific style image a little bit
+1. **style_weight** - I always kept it in the [1e5, 9e5] range, you may have to tweak it for your specific style image a little bit
 2. **subset_size** - Usually 32k images do the job (that's 8k batches) - you'll need to monitor **tensorboard** to figure out if your curves are saturating at that point or not.
-If they are still going set the number higher.
+If they are still going down set the number higher

 That bring us to the next section!